 Samuel Freeman is a Welsh Actor Musician who graduated from Bath Spa School of Music and Performing Arts with First Class Bachelor Honours in Acting.
 He is a trumpeter, singer, guitarist, clown and physical performer.

-Working in residency and touring internationally with the likes of Splendid Theatre, Young Shakespeare, Three Inch Fools, Omnibus, London Contemporary and Lazarus he has built a strong career in Shakespeare and classical text.
+Working in repertory and touring theatre, Samuel has performed internationally with the likes of Selladoor, Big Wooden Horse, Young Shakespeare, Torch, Splendid, Three Inch Fools, Prime and Omnibus.
+He has built a strong career in Shakespeare, Commercial and Children’s Theatre.